 I upcycled an old wooden ladder into a trellis last weekend.
 In that post, I promised you that part of the ladder which I cut down was going to make a second project.
 This is that project.
 It’s a charming, shabby chic towel rack to keep in my She-Shed.

-I was given a worn out, rickety wooden ladder last week by a friend who was clearing out an old barn.
-She's always entertained by how I transform junk into something usable.
+Last week, a friend gave me a worn out, rickety wooden ladder.
+She happened to be clearing out an old barn.
+Moreover, she’s always entertained by how I transform junk into something usable.
 Well, she should prepare to be double-amazed because that old ladder is being repurposed into two useful items.
-Today, I'm sharing Upcycled Ladder … Continue reading Upcycled Ladder Project One: Clematis Trellis or Garden Trellis
+Today, I’m sharing Upcycled […]